sketchplugins/plugin-directory/README.md

 - [Restore Overrides](https://github.com/danielthall/restore-overrides), by Daniel T. Hall: A small plugin to store and restore override values before and after library updates
 - [Lazy Styles Generator](https://github.com/lazybearcreations/sketch-lazy-styles-generator#readme), by Adam Bruzon: Generate shared layer and text styles using the name of the selected layer as the name of the generated style.
 - [Sketch Guides](https://github.com/luvmex/sketch-guides), by Celyn Xie: Add Guides to edges and midpoints at once.
-- [Duplicate Under](https://github.com/oodesign/duplicate-under), by oodesign: Sketch plugin to duplicate layers, but placing copies under the originals in the layer list.
-- [Move To Library Sketchplugin](https://github.com/ahmedmigo/move-to-library-sketchplugin), by Ahmed Genaidy: You can now move symbol from your project to any library and re-attach all the symbol instances to this library. also it keep the overrides without any problems and it work with abstract that have libraries not in your local machine